OcNOS SP : Layer 3 Guide : Bidirectional Forwarding Detection Configuration : BFD Support on LAG Interface

 Establish a BFD session using the Link Aggregation Group (LAG) members to identify faults in the bidirectional pathway between two forwarding engines, including interfaces.
 A single Micro-BFD session operates on each member link of the LAG for every enabled address family; that is, each session established for every LAG member link under LAG.
 The Micro-BFD sessions on the member links are individual BFD sessions and operate independently.
 They use their own distinct local discriminator values, maintain separate sets of state variables, and operate with independent state machines.
 If a Micro-BFD session goes down, the corresponding member link MUST be removed from the LAG load-balancing table.

-Single HOP BFD Option Over LAG
+Single Hop BFD Option Over LAG

 To interop with old/legacy routers, where micro-bfd support is not available, and to run regular Single HOP BFD sessions over LAG, a new CLI “bfd session software” is being introduced.
 This software is operated by the control plane, which means the BFD packet TX/RX and the state machine run in the control plane.
 This session uses a unique discriminator for the whole LAG (not per member interface).
 BFD Single HOP packets are sent on each member links of LAG on a round-robin basis.

-2. When setting up the session with LAG without using the command "bfd session software" command,
+When setting up the session with LAG without using the command "bfd session software" command, the session type is Micro- BFD.

 Feature Characteristics